Table of Contents

-Sympathetic neurons accelerate i.e. the heartbeat and support the processes or effort of the body, and enable a ‘fight-or-flight’-reaction.
-This allows an improvement in performance and consequently, is stimulated in states of excitement, activity and stress.
+Sympathetic neurons accelerate the heartbeat, support the processes or effort of the body, and enable a ‘fight-or-flight’ reaction.
+This allows an improvement in performance and consequently, is stimulated in states of excitement, activity, and stress.

-Efferent responses are not controlled consciously, thus the activity of the autonomic nervous system (ANS) is unintentionally.
-So-called ‘lie detector-tests’ are based on several autonomous reactions, since the pulse cannot be manipulated intentionally to half of the standard value.
+Efferent responses are not controlled consciously, thus the activity of the ANS is unintentional.
+So-called ‘lie-detector tests’ are based on several autonomous reactions, since the pulse cannot be manipulated intentionally to half of the standard value.
 However, some people can alter their autonomic activities by applying adequate relaxing techniques.

 Structure of the ANS/VNS

-The first of the two motor neurons in every motoric signalling pathway is called a preganglionic neuron.
-Its soma is located in the brain or spinal cord and its axon, on the other hand, leaves the CNS as a part of a cranial nerve or spinal nerve.
+The 1st of the 2 motor neurons in every motoric signaling pathway is called a preganglionic neuron.
+Its soma is located in the brain or the spinal cord and its axon, on the other hand, leaves the CNS as a part of a cranial nerve or a spinal nerve.

-Generally, the preganglionic neuron connects with an autonomic ganglion, where it forms a synapse with the second neuron of the signalling pathway, the postganglionic neuron.
-Soma and dendrites of the postganglionic neuron are located in an autonomic ganglion, where they form synapses with one or more preganglionic neurons.
+Generally, the preganglionic neuron connects with an autonomic ganglion, where it forms a synapse with the second neuron of the signaling pathway, the postganglionic neuron.
+The soma and the dendrites of the postganglionic neurons are located in an autonomic ganglion, where they form synapses with 1 or more preganglionic neurons.

-The autonomic nervous system transduces nerve impulses from preganglionic neurons to autonomic neurons, where the signals are forwarded to postganglionic neurons and then transmitted to the target tissue.
+The ANS transduces nerve impulses from the preganglionic neurons to the autonomic neurons, where the signals are forwarded to the postganglionic neurons and then transmitted to the target tissue.

 Spinal cord (CNS) → preganglionic neuron → autonomic ganglion → postganglionic neuron → heart (target tissue/effector)

-The sympathetic part of the ANS is also called a thoracolumbar part since the somas of the preganglionic neuros are located in the lateral horn of the twelve thoracic segments, as well as the first two or three lumbar segments of the spinal cord.
+The sympathetic part of the ANS is also called the thoracolumbar part since the somas of the preganglionic neurons are located in the lateral horn of the 12 thoracic segments, as well as the 1st 2 or 3 lumbar segments of the spinal cord.

-On the other hand, the parasympathetic part of the ANS is also referred to as a craniosacral part because the somas of the parasympathetic preganglionic neurons are located in the nuclei of four cranial nerves in the area of the brain stem, as well as in the lateral horns of the second to fourth sacral segment of the spinal cord.
+On the other hand, the parasympathetic part of the ANS is also referred to as the craniosacral part because the somas of the parasympathetic, preganglionic neurons are located in the nuclei of 4 cranial nerves in the area of the brain stem, as well as in the lateral horns of the second to fourth sacral segment of the spinal cord.